Sire Premiership Tables 2014/2015 to 2019/2020 (as at 13/04/2020)

 Towards the end of the 20th century a cabal of NSW Breeders decided to ignore the outcome(s) of a democratic election to the Committee of the NSW Thoroughbred Breeders Association although at least one of them had been successfully elected.
 They formed their own breakaway group known as the COMMERCIAL Thoroughbred Breeders Association (CTBA my italic capitals and bold type).
 This was a clear indication of what was to follow.
 My Bill Gates’ thesaurus gives the following alternative definitions for ‘commercial’: PROFITABLE (adj.): profitable, saleable, marketable, viable, money-making, profit-making; BUSINESS (Adj.): business, business-related, industrial, trade, mercantile, for-profit; ADVERTISEMENT (Adj.).

 Although the CTBA did not last as an entity later merging with the parent body it is clear that they actually achieved their objective(s) considering the current state-of-play in the Thoroughbred Breeding Industry.
-AUSHORSE was a welcome product of the groups’ activities.
+AUSHORSE was a welcome by-product of the groups’ activities.

 The other major contributing factor to change was/were the increasingly more stringent requirements of the Australian Stud Book at that time conjointly owned by the VRC and the AJC and based at Randwick.
 It’s likely that compliance, both administratively and financially, forced many smaller breeders to opt out?